Michael Farrell's books include ode ode (Salt, 2002) and

 billycan in Australian poetry, and an Asialink project on

 poetry and manga in Nagoya.
-His latest collection is a raider's
+His recent collection is a

-guide (Giramondo 2008), which features the poem below.
+raider's guide (Giramondo 2008), which features the poem

 I feel like I've eaten last week's donuts.
 I take on the uncommitted sins of my unborn children.
 Storms will come, I'm not there but only passing.
 I won't teaspoon hell to my lips, but I take great draughts of heaven.